riissum/FirstyearProject/README.md

 https://www.overleaf.com/9477295jttmtsqhcdpk

 ##### Latex Process Analysis
-We also have a written process analysis where we describe the progress of how this project did evolve https://www.overleaf.com/9724973jvpvfqvjtmft
+We also have a written mandatory process analysis where we describe how the process of the project went.
+And how the teamwork of the group layed out. https://www.overleaf.com/9724973jvpvfqvjtmft